Skip to content

 You can also email us at [email protected]

-The iconic Peanuts universe was created by Charles Schulz and remains one of the most popular comic strip series.
+The timeless Peanuts universe was created by Charles Schulz and remains one of the most popular comic strip series.
 It ran for nearly 50 years, between 1950 and 2000, with 17,897 strips published.
 The strip has been translated into 21 languages and adapted into books, films and theme parks.
-Peanuts strips and illustrations remain highly coveted by collectors and fans.
-We at Nate D. Sanders Auctions can help you sell or consign your Peanuts comic strip.
+Peanuts comic strips and illustrations remain highly coveted by collectors and fans.
+At Nate D. Sanders Auctions, we specialize in original Peanuts comic strips representing every era of Charles Schulz’s beloved series.

-10) “Peanuts” Comic Strip from 1953
+Comic Strip from 1953 — Sold for $55,000

 This adorable “Peanuts” strip from 1953 features Lucy asking Charlie Brown to read her a book.
 Charlie Brown begins reading and it’s revealed to be a biography of Ludwig Van Beethoven, which prompts Lucy to stop Charlie Brown as she announces that the book belongs to music prodigy Schroeder.
 We realized $55,000 for this early “Peanuts” strip.